oliviaWil/startup/notes.md

 # Final Study Guide
-Ports
+## Ports
-Q: What ports are used for HTTP, HTTPS, SSH?
+**Q: What ports are used for HTTP, HTTPS, SSH?**

-HTTP: Port 80
+- **HTTP:** Port 80
-HTTPS: Port 443
+- **HTTPS:** Port 443
-SSH: Port 22
+- **SSH:** Port 22

-HTTP Status Codes
+## HTTP Status Codes
-Q: What do HTTP status codes in the 300, 400, 500 range indicate?
+**Q: What do HTTP status codes in the 300, 400, 500 range indicate?**

-300 Range: Redirection
+- **300 Range:** Redirection
-400 Range: Client errors
+- **400 Range:** Client errors
-500 Range: Server errors
+- **500 Range:** Server errors

-HTTP Header Content-Type
+## HTTP Header Content-Type
-Q: What does the HTTP header content-type allow you to do?
+**Q: What does the HTTP header content-type allow you to do?**

-Specifies the media type of the resource.
+- Specifies the media type of the resource.
 It allows you to indicate the type of data you are sending or receiving (e.g., JSON, XML, HTML).

-Cookie Attributes
+## Cookie Attributes
-Q: What do the following attributes of a cookie do?
+**Q: What do the following attributes of a cookie do?**

-Domain: Specifies the domain for which the cookie is valid.
+- **Domain:** Specifies the domain for which the cookie is valid.
-Path: Defines the path for which the cookie is valid.
+- **Path:** Defines the path for which the cookie is valid.
-SameSite: Controls when cookies are sent with cross-origin requests.
+- **SameSite:** Controls when cookies are sent with cross-origin requests.
-HTTPOnly: Restricts the cookie from being accessed through JavaScript.
+- **HTTPOnly:** Restricts the cookie from being accessed through JavaScript.

-Express Middleware
+## Express Middleware
-Q: Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /foo/bar?
+**Q: Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /foo/bar?**

-The console.log output would be "Middleware for /foo" for an HTTP GET request with a URL path of /foo/bar.
+- The `console.log` output would be "Middleware for /foo" for an HTTP GET request with a URL path of `/foo/bar`.

-Express Service Code (JavaScript Fetch)
+## Express Service Code (JavaScript Fetch)
-Q: Given the following Express service code: What does the following JavaScript fetch return?
+**Q: Given the following Express service code: What does the following JavaScript fetch return?**

-The JavaScript fetch returns a Promise that resolves to the Response to that request, whether it is successful or not.
+- The JavaScript fetch returns a Promise that resolves to the Response to that request, whether it is successful or not.

-MongoDB Query
+## MongoDB Query
-Q: Given the following MongoDB query, select all of the matching documents.
+**Q: Given the following MongoDB query, select all of the matching documents.**

-It selects all documents where the cost is greater than 10 and the name matches the regular expression /fran.*/.
+- It selects all documents where the cost is greater than 10 and the name matches the regular expression `/fran.*/`.

-User Password Storage
+## User Password Storage
-Q: How should you store user passwords in a database?
+**Q: How should you store user passwords in a database?**

-Passwords should be securely hashed and salted before storing them in a database.
+- Passwords should be securely hashed and salted before storing them in a database.

-Websockets in Node.js
+## Websockets in Node.js
-Q: Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser?
+**Q: Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser?**

-The logged output to the console of the web browser depends on the specific code executed.
+- The logged output to the console of the web browser depends on the specific code executed.
 Websockets typically log connection and message events.
-WebSocket Protocol
-Q: What is the WebSocket protocol used for?

-WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.
-JSX and Curly Braces
-Q: What is JSX, and how are the curly braces rendered?

-JSX is a syntax extension for JavaScript, often used with React.
-Curly braces {} in JSX are used for embedding expressions or JavaScript code.
-React Component (Welcome and App)
-Q: Assuming a HTML document with a <div id="root"></div> element, what content will the following React component generate?

-The React component generates a list of welcome messages for different names within a parent component.
-React Component (Numbers)
-Q: Assuming a HTML document with a <div id="root"></div> element, what content will the following React component generate?

-The React component generates an unordered list (<ul>) containing list items (<li>) with numbers from 1 to 5.
-React Component (Example using State and Hooks)
-Q: What does the following React component do?

-The React component is a simple counter that displays the number of times a button is clicked.
-It utilizes the useState hook for state management.
-React Hooks
-Q: What are React Hooks used for?

-React Hooks are used for adding state and lifecycle features to functional components in React. useEffect Hook
-Q: What is the useEffect hook used for?

-The useEffect hook is used for side effects in functional components, such as fetching data, subscribing to services, or manually changing the DOM.
-React Router (BrowserRouter and Routes)
-Q: What does this code do?

-The code sets up routing using React Router with multiple routes for different paths and components. npm in Web Development
-Q: What role does npm play in web development?

-npm (Node Package Manager) is used in web development for managing and installing packages, dependencies, and scripts. package.json in npm Project
-Q: What does package.json do in an npm project?

-The package.json file in an npm project contains metadata about the project and lists its dependencies, scripts, and other configuration details. fetch Function
-Q: What does the fetch function do?

-The fetch function is used to make HTTP requests and returns a Promise that resolves to the Response to that request.
-Node.js
-Q: What does node.js do?

-Node.js is a JavaScript runtime environment that allows running JavaScript code server-side.
-Vite
-Q: What does Vite do?

-Vite is a build tool for modern web development that focuses on fast development and optimized production builds.
+## WebSocket Protocol
+**Q: What is the WebSocket protocol used for?**
+- WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.

+## JSX and Curly Braces
+**Q: What is JSX, and how are the curly braces rendered?**
+- JSX is a syntax extension for JavaScript, often used with React.
+Curly braces `{}` in JSX are used for embedding expressions or JavaScript code.

+## React Component (Welcome and App)
+**Q: Assuming a HTML document with a <div id="root"></div> element, what content will the following React component generate?**
+- The React component generates a list of welcome messages for different names within a parent component.

+## React Component (Numbers)
+**Q: Assuming a HTML document with a <div id="root"></div> element, what content will the following React component generate?**
+- The React component generates an unordered list (`<ul>`) containing list items (`<li>`) with numbers from 1 to 5.

+## React Component (Example using State and Hooks)
+**Q: What does the following React component do?**
+- The React component is a simple counter that displays the number of times a button is clicked.
+It utilizes the `useState` hook for state management.

+## React Hooks
+**Q: What are React Hooks used for?**
+- React Hooks are used for adding state and lifecycle features to functional components in React.

+## useEffect Hook
+**Q: What is the useEffect hook used for?**
+- The `useEffect` hook is used for side effects in functional components, such as fetching data, subscribing to services, or manually changing the DOM.

+## React Router (BrowserRouter and Routes)
+**Q: What does this code do?**
+- The code sets up routing using React Router with multiple routes for different paths and components.

+## npm in Web Development
+**Q: What role does npm play in web development?**
+- npm (Node Package Manager) is used in web development for managing and installing packages, dependencies, and scripts.

+## package.json in npm Project
+**Q: What does package.json do in an npm project?**
+- The `package.json` file in an npm project contains metadata about the project and lists its dependencies, scripts, and other configuration details.

+## fetch Function
+**Q: What does the fetch function do?**
+- The `fetch` function is used to make HTTP requests and returns a Promise that resolves to the Response to that request.

+## Node.js
+**Q: What does node.js do?**
+- Node.js is a JavaScript runtime environment that allows running JavaScript code server-side.

+## Vite
+**Q: What does Vite do?**
+- Vite is a build tool for modern web development that focuses on fast development and optimized production builds.